disorderedmaterials/dissolve/web/docs/examples/cu-btc/step1.md

 {{< action type="mouse" >}}Open the {{<gui-button icon="delete" text="Structure Cleanup">}} section{{< /action >}}

 The _Structure Cleanup_ page has several options for cleaning up various aspects of the structure we currently have, for example removing free atoms/ions.
-We want to use the option to remove water molecules, which will also remove terminal oxygen atoms based on the assumption that hydrogen positions were not available in the CIF.
-So:
+There is a specific option for removing water molecules (_Remove water and coordinated oxygens_) which will also remove terminal oxygen atoms based on the assumption that hydrogen positions were not available in the CIF.
+Ours are just free atoms, however, so:

-{{< action type="check" >}}Enable the _Remove water and coordinated oxygen_ option{{< /action >}}
+{{< action type="check" >}}Enable the _Remove unbound atoms_ option{{< /action >}}

 You should see those terminal oxygen atoms disappear from the structure, leaving us with a "pure" Cu-BTC framework.
 There are a couple of pages left in the wizard which allow us to create a supercell from the unit cell,